*This post contains affiliate links. Please read full disclosure here.

 You can check out Picmonkey here with a free 7-day trial to create some stunning pin visuals and see the difference.

 Here’s where you check,

 1. In your bio – Is it friendly and has keywords incorporated that flows like a sentence?

 2. Is your board description and profile name well keyworded – This doesnt need to be in a sentence format.
 You can have JUST your keywords here.

 3. Do each of the pins from your blog/website have high ranking keywords.
 Are your PIN descriptions keyworded as a sentence?

 4. Are all your own boards and group boards relevant to your niche, and not the SHARE ALL pins type of boards.
 If yes – you can either chose to leave the group or not pin to them.

 If you have created any of your own boards that are not relevant to your blog you can just make it a secret board.
 This way no one else sees it and you can bring it back any time without having to delete it.

-If you are looking to make your first $1,000 blogging I wrote this guide that will help you make sales through affiliate marketing and improve your pins to get more click throughs.
+If you are looking to make your first $1,000 blogging I wrote this guide that will help you make sales through affiliate marketing and show you how to create stunning pin images that will result in more click throughs.